Coronavirus (COVID-19) Information & Updates Read Here

 She emphasizes that the staff at Brentland Woods is very special, too.
 “It’s so comforting to be here.
 The staff’s always there when you need them, and they go out of their way for you.
 If you have a problem, you can go to them.
 They’re always asking if you need anything.”

-Maxine’s daughter Jill is equally thankful that Maxine found this community at just the right time.
+Maxine’s daughter Jill is equally thankful that Maxine found assisted living in Henrietta, NY at just the right time.
 Jill is married with two sons and works full-time, and is grateful for ESLC’s help, along with the care and support, her mother has received at Brentland Woods.
 “We can’t say enough good things about it.
 My mom is so happy!”